tock/tock-www/_posts/2017-09-25-sosp-paper.md

 community or hardware vendors to write bits of the kernel.
 A vendor for an accelerometer peripheral may supply a step counting library tuned for their chip, or the open source community may develop a networking stack.
-In Tock’s threat model, we assumes the source code for kernel components is available for the board integrators to audit before compiling into the kernel (this isn't always true, but it probably should be).
-However, it does not assume that auditing will catch all bugs, and Tock is limits the damage of a misbehaving kernel component.
+In Tock’s threat model, we assume the source code for kernel components is available for the board integrators to audit before compiling into the kernel (this isn't always true, but it probably should be).
+However, it does not assume that auditing will catch all bugs, and Tock limits the damage of a misbehaving kernel component.
 In particular, kernel component developers are not trusted to protect the secrecy and integrity of other system components.
-For example, they cannot violate certain shared-resource restrictions, like performing unauthorized accesses on peripherals, even if it is authorized to access another peripheral on the same bus.
+For example, they cannot violate certain shared-resource restrictions, like performing unauthorized accesses on peripherals, even if they are authorized to access another peripheral on the same bus.

 **Application developers** build actual end-user functionality using services